LumaSoothe: IVDD Light Therapy at Home

 It uses Class 1 LED’s that are designated as “non-significant risk” by the FDA (however, as with any bright light, always avoid direct contact with eyes).

-The IR Deep Treatment Head (DT) provides a combination of 32 infrared (940nm) LEDs, and and 8 green (520nm) LEDs, to provide relief from pain and inflammation.
+One mode is for Deep Treatment (DT), which provides a combination infrared (940nm), red (650nm) and green (520nm) LEDs to provide relief from pain and inflammation.

 The light delivered is “pulsed” at a specific rate, called a Nogier frequency, which has been shown to provide better healing benefits than continuous light.

-The lifespan of the unit, used 1-2 times a day, is several years.
+The lifespan of the the LumaSoothe light therapy device, used 1-2 times a day, is several years.

 It’s covered by a manufacturers warranty against defects for 2 full years from the date of purchase.